This post first appeared on Upswing's blog on July 30, 2018.

 As mentioned above, writing tutors can help at any and all stages of the writing process.
 Nothing makes us happier, actually, than helping a writer from start to finish.

-We give personal experiences in combating and taming the wild writing process and college life.
+Writing tutors give personal experiences in combating and taming the wild writing process and college life.
 We mediate for professors or teachers, helping students understand why their teacher is assigning "this homework."
-Writing tutors can prevent disasters (if students come in early enough), so they don't turn in something the teacher doesn't want.
+Writing tutors can help prevent disasters (if students come in early enough), so they don't turn in something the teacher doesn't want.

 We rejoice.
 We cry.
 We teach.
 We ask critical questions.
 And... yes... we can answer questions centered around grammar, too.

-My writing coordinator used to always say (which is now my personal tutoring creed), "we help writer, not just writing."
+My writing coordinator used to always say,"we help writers, not just writing."
+It's become my personal creed as a tutor.

 National Tutor Appreciation Week is always the first week of October, but why wait?
 Tell a tutor today why you value them.
 If you're a tutor, learn how to certify and level-up your tutoring skills with CRLA.
 Perhaps the school you tutor for is accredited with them.